 Organisation and Management

-The Joint Transport Research Committee oversees the work of the Centre.
-The Committee is currently chaired by Kevin WOMAK (United States) with vice chair, Gabriele GRIMM (Germany).
+The Transport Research Committee oversees the work of the Centre.
+The Committee is currently chaired by Marion Gust (France) with vice chair, Gabriele Grimm (Germany).
 The role of the Committee is to establish a programme of work that reflects the interests of all members and to monitor its execution.
 Political oversight is provided by the Transport Management Board of the International Transport Forum, which reports to Transport Ministers at the Annual Summit's Ministerial sessions.

-The Centre is served by a Secretariat located at the OECD in Paris.
+The Centre is served by a Secretariat located at the OECD in Paris, France.

-The Centre's activities are guided by the Programme of Work to 2016 (update on progress June 2015).
+The Centre's activities are guided by the Programme of Work to 2019 (update on progress October 2018 - PDF).